dellstorage/storagecenter-puppet-module/readme.txt

 ### Servers

-Servers can be created or destroyed by providing a Server definition to the `storagemanager` class.
-Default values for Server properties can be set in the `storagemanager::server` subclass.
-Multiple Server definitions can be provided within the `server_definition_array` that is passed to the `storagemanager` class.
+Servers can be created or destroyed by providing a Server definition to the `dellstorageprovisioning` class.
+Default values for Server properties can be set in the `dellstorageprovisioning::server` subclass.
+Multiple Server definitions can be provided within the `server_definition_array` that is passed to the `dellstorageprovisioning` class.
 All Servers must have unique names.
 Servers and Server Clusters cannot have the same names.
 Server Clusters can be created within the `server_definition_array` by setting the `is_server_cluster` parameter to *true*.
 If there are dependencies between Servers and Server Clusters, the Server Cluster must be defined in the `server_definition_array` before the Server.
 HBAs can be added to Servers by either providing values to the `wwn_or_iscsi_name` and `port_type` parameters, or by using the `hba_definition_array`.
 If creating multiple Servers in one definition, the WWN or iSCSI names must be in an array with one WWN or iSCSI name per Server being created, listed in the same order as the Servers they are to be assigned to.

-Example Paramager for `storagemanager` class:
+Example Paramager for `dellstorageprovisioning` class:
 ```
 server_definition_array => [{
 	num_servers => 1,